-- The courses for transfer are similar in objectives and content to those offered by STC. - The courses for transfer can be applied toward graduation requirements. - The letter grade (or equivalent) in the course for transfer is a "C" or better (provided the "C" grade is defined as average or better). - Core Skill or Technical courses must have been taken within the last five (5) years to be considered for transfer. - General Education courses may be accepted if those credits were earned no more than 10 years prior to the enrollment date. - Credits transferred from institutions operating on quarters of ten (10) to twelve (12) weeks are accepted as direct equivalent credits.
+- The courses for transfer are similar in objectives and content to those offered by STC. - The courses for transfer can be applied toward graduation requirements. - The letter grade (or equivalent) in the course for transfer is a "C" or better (provided the "C" grade is defined as average or better). - Core Skill or Technical courses may be accepted if those credits were earned no more than 5 years prior to enrollment date. - General Education courses may be accepted if those credits were earned no more than 10 years prior to the enrollment date. - Credits transferred from institutions operating on quarters of ten (10) to twelve (12) weeks are accepted as direct equivalent credits.
 Semester credits are multiplied by one and one-half to convert them into quarter credits.
 Fractional portions of credits are rounded on a course-to-course basis.